DeNepo/web-apps/week-3/README.md

 ### Isolate

 These exercises have a server running from a single file (`index.js`), your task is to refactor them to match the file structure in the examples.
+Bonust points: convert all callback and promise code that you see into async/await.

 - Exercises
   - [param/query/body](../isolate/refactored-exercise-param-query-body)